h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/cluster_size_constraints.rst

 Description
 ~~~~~~~~~~~

-This option is used to specify the minimum number of points each cluster must have in it.
-This helps avoid local solutions with empty clusters and makes K-Means less prone to local minima.
+This option specifies how many points should be in each cluster.
+This makes K-Means less prone to local minima and helps avoid local solutions with empty clusters.
 If enabled, it explicitly adds :math:`k` constraints to the underlying clustering optomization problem requiring that cluster :math:`h` have at least :math:`x` points.

 **Note:** The length of the constraints array has to be same as the number of clusters.